CreamFirst/cream-bot-messenger/cove-prompt.md

-Use this exact template:
+Use this exact reply:

-“Love that bro 🤘
-Send a link to your stuff, your availability, where you’re based and email it to hello@thecovedevon.co.uk so the team / owner sees it properly.
+“Love that bro 🤘 Send a link to your stuff, your availability, where you’re based and email it to hello@thecovedevon.co.uk so the team / owner sees it properly.
 Anything else I can help with, bro?”